altingia/PEA/README.md

   Chen, W.*, et al.* Identifying N 6-methyladenosine sites in the Arabidopsis thaliana transcriptome. *Mol Genet Genomics* 2016;291(6):2225-2229.

-   Cui, H., Zhai, J. and Ma, C. miRLocator: Machine Learning-Based Prediction of Mature MicroRNAs within Plant Pre-miRNA Sequences. *PLoS One* 2015;10(11):e0142753.
+   Cui, H., Zhai, J. and Ma, C. miRLocator: machine mearning-based prediction of mature microRNAs within plant pre-miRNA pequences. *PLoS One* 2015;10(11):e0142753.

    Ma, C.*, et al.* Machine learning-based differential network analysis: a study of stress-responsive transcriptomes in Arabidopsis. *Plant Cell*  2014;26(2):520-537.

-   Touw, W.G.*, et al.* Data mining in the Life Sciences with Random Forest: a walk in the park or lost in the jungle? *Brief Bioinform* 2013;14(3):315-326.
+   Touw, W.G.*, et al.* Data mining in the life lciences with random forest: a walk in the park or lost in the jungle? *Brief Bioinform* 2013;14(3):315-326.

    Wang, C.L.*, et al.* PSoL: a positive sample only learning algorithm for